 In use, we found the Ring Spotlight Cam to be mostly reliable.
 Your main concern will be ensuring a strong wireless connection to the device.
 We did experience some minor connectivity issues in our test house, which has a brick exterior, but these were intermittent.

 Daytime output from the camera was crisp and clear.
 Night vision, less so, as you’d expect, but even without support from the integrated spotlight, you can clearly detect potential intruders crossing the line of vision.
+Ring recently color night vision for all its wired devices, allowing for clearer, better visibility for both live view and recorded motion.
+This feature works well, providing crisper images.

 The camera’s motion detection was very good indeed.